chadwickboggs/tt0873/README.md

 **Basic Success Flow:**
     Proposed -> Accepted -> PickedUp -> Returned

+## Notes
-The hostname and network port number to access the Web Services may be configured in the file named `bin/config.sh`.
+- The hostname and network port number to access the Web Services may be configured in the file named `bin/config.sh`.

-Its Web Services were implemented using Spring Boot version 3.3.1.
+- Its Web Services were implemented using Spring Boot version 3.3.1.

-The Java version required is 21.
+- The Java version required is 21.
 Some prior versions may work.

-A Postmand collection may be found in `doc/rentool.postman_collection.json`.
+- A Postmand collection may be found in `doc/rentool.postman_collection.json`.

-The Maven build system was used.
+- The Maven build system was used.

 ## Setup
 ### Create the Database